Before

 No shared institutional knowledge

-Queries, scripts, and analyses built in isolated tools walk out the door with the individual — not the organisation.
+Queries and scripts built in isolated tools walk out the door with the individual, not the organisation.

 Colrows unified platform